 Tactical Human Resources

-- Old style personnel function (bureaucracy & rules)
+- Old-style personnel function (bureaucracy & rules)

-- Transactional & operational focus (Payroll, letters, reports)
+- Transactional & operational focus (payroll, letters, reports)

-- Seen as policy police or enforcers
+- HR is seen as policy ‘police’ or enforcers

 - Extremely reactive (inefficient behaviours wastage)

-- High value placed on operational support to business
+- High value placed on operational support to business.

 Strategic Human Resources